googleapis/repo-automation-bots/packages/blunderbuss/README.md

 listed in the `to` field. `by` has a higher precedence than the other users under `assign_issues`.

-Blunderbuss can also be manually triggered by attached a "blunderbuss: assign" label to either an issue or PR.
+Blunderbuss can also be manually triggered by attaching a "blunderbuss: assign" label to either an issue or PR.

 Blunderbuss will not assign issues or PRs to the user who opened them, and will ignore an issue if no valid assignees are found.

-For opened/reopened issues or prs, Blunderbuss will not assign a user if the issue already has an assignee.
+For opened/reopened issues or PRs, Blunderbuss will not assign a user if the issue already has an assignee.

 ## Setup